EntropyString/EntropyString-Swift/README.md

    > String: F78PmfGRNfJrhHGTqpt6Hn

 Finally, let say we're generating session IDs.
-We're not interested in uniqueness per se, but in ensuring our IDs aren't predicatable since we can't have the bad guys guessing a valid session ID.
+We're not interested in uniqueness per se, but in ensuring our IDs aren't predictable since we can't have the bad guys guessing a valid session ID.
 In this case, we're using entropy as a measure of unpredictability of the IDs.
 Rather than calculate our entropy, we declare it needs to be 128 bits (since we read on the OWASP web site that session IDs should be 128 bits).

   ```swift
   string = random.sessionID(.charSet64)